TABLE OF CONTENTS

 Placing orders, storing products and shipping merchandise are all components of inventory management.
 Inventory can take the form of raw materials, works in process or finished products.

-Types of Inventory Management for Small Businesses
+Types of Inventory Management Systems

 Periodic Inventory Management

 As the name suggests, periodic inventory management is undertaken at designated times, such as monthly, quarterly or annually.
 At those times, a business counts each item in its inventory.
-Then the number of items counted is compared to the quantity of items on record, with any discrepancies noted.
+Then the number of objects counted is compared to the number of items on record, with any discrepancies noted.
 Businesses also determine the costs of goods sold at this time, a figure used to calculate a business’s gross profit.

 This inventory management method can be done by hand, and because no computerized inventory management system is needed, costs for implementing this type of inventory management are low.